 |---|---|---|

-Gross revenue includes all income from guest bookings: nightly rates, cleaning fees, extra guest fees, pet fees, and any other charges collected from guests.
-It does not deduct expenses like platform fees, property management fees, mortgage payments, or operating costs.
+Gross revenue includes all income collected from guests: nightly rates, cleaning fees, extra guest fees, pet fees, and any other charges billed at booking.
+It does not deduct platform commissions, property management fees, mortgage payments, or operating costs — those come out of gross revenue to produce net revenue.

-Gross revenue is your total income before any deductions.
-Net revenue is what remains after subtracting all expenses including platform fees, cleaning costs, maintenance, insurance, mortgage, and taxes.
-Net revenue represents your actual profit or take-home income.
+Gross revenue is total guest income before any deductions.
+Net revenue is what remains after subtracting all expenses — platform fees, cleaning costs, maintenance, insurance, mortgage, and taxes.
+Net revenue represents actual take-home profit; gross revenue is the starting line every other financial metric builds upon.

 Stay ahead of the curve